vmware-tanzu/velero-plugin-for-vsphere/docs/known_issues.md

 the `no space left on device` issue.
 To temporarily resolve this issue, users can refer to [this Kubernetes document](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#setting-requests-and-limits-for-local-ephemeral-storage) and set requests and limits for local ephemeral storage accordingly.

+## Resolve `Too Many Requests` Issue in Pulling Images
+Currently, container images of Velero and Velero Plugin for vSphere are hosted in Docker Hub.
+Due to [the recent rate limiting mechanism](https://www.docker.com/increase-rate-limits) in Docker Hub, you may see more `ImagePullBackOff` errors with `Too Many Requests` error message while deploying Velero and Velero Plugin for vSphere.
+To workaround this issue, please download these container images from Docker Hub, upload them to the alternative container registry service of your choice, and update image fields in API objects of Velero and Velero Plugin for vSphere.